-WHEREAS, City Council has adopted the current edition of "Robert's Rules of Order, Newly Revised" as a non-binding guide for the conduct of City Council meetings, to the degree that such rules do not conflict with State or local laws, per Fullerton Municipal Code 2.04.040.
+WHEREAS, City Council adopted the current edition of "Robert's Rules of Order, Newly Revised" as a non-binding guide for City Council meeting conduct, to the degree that such rules do not conflict with State or local laws, per Fullerton Municipal Code 2.04.040.

 WHEREAS, the term "Presiding Officer" refers to the Council Member presiding over the City Council Meeting for purposes of this resolution.
-In most instances the Mayor will serve as the Presiding Officer.
-The Mayor Pro Tem will serve as the Presiding Officer in the Mayor's absence.
+In most instances the Mayor serves as the Presiding Officer.
+The Mayor Pro Tem serves as the Presiding Officer in the Mayor's absence.